-Upper stomach pain is usually a sign of a health problem like reflux, gastritis or indigestion.
-It can also be a sign of a more serious condition, however, like gallbladder inflammation, pancreatitis or even a myocardial infarct.
+Upper stomach pain is commonly caused by acid reflux, gastritis or indigestion, however it can also be a sign of a more serious condition, like gallbladder inflammation, pancreatitis or even a myocardial infarct.

-In most cases, this upper stomach pain (also referred to as epigastric pain) is not concerning, although it is common to also experience symptoms like heartburn, nausea, vomiting, gas, bloating or diarrhea.
+In most cases, upper stomach pain (also referred to as epigastric pain) is not concerning, although it is common to experience other uncomfortable symptoms like heartburn, nausea, vomiting, gas, bloating or diarrhea.

 If your upper stomach pain is very intense, does not improve within a few hours, or is accompanied by symptoms like shortness of breath, dizziness, a tight chest sensation or fainting, you should go to your nearest emergency room for assessment.